blaylockbk/Herbie/docs/user_guide/grib2.rst

 What is GRIB2?
 --------------
-GRIB stands for "gridded binary".
+GRIB stands for "gridded binary" and is an international standard for meteorological data.

 - `Wikipedia: GRIB <https://en.wikipedia.org/wiki/GRIB>`_

 GRIB2 Tools